saitarunallu/CredNXT/RENDER_DEPLOYMENT.md

 - Verify all dependencies are in `package.json`
 - Ensure TypeScript compiles without errors

+**Module Not Found Errors (ERR_MODULE_NOT_FOUND):**
+- This typically occurs when dev dependencies are bundled into production
+- The build scripts are configured to exclude Vite and React plugins
+- Use the production-specific `index.prod.js` entry point
+- Server build excludes: `vite`, `@vitejs/plugin-react`, Replit plugins

 **Database Connection:**
 - Verify `DATABASE_URL` is set correctly
 - Check database service status in Render